2010 in Bellator MMA: Bellator 32

-Davidson defeated Hutchison via KO (punches) at 0:54 of round 1.

 Bellator 33

 Bellator 33 was a mixed martial arts event held by Bellator Fighting Championships.
-The event took place on Thursday, October 21, 2010 at Liacouras Center in Philadelphia, Pennsylvania.
+The event took place on Thursday, October 21, 2010, at Liacouras Center in Philadelphia, Pennsylvania.
 The card featured a tournament final fight in Bellator's third season.
 The event was distributed live in prime time by FOX Sports Net and its regional sports network affiliates.